DIFoundation/StableSave/README.md

 RPC endpoints for BOTChain testnet/mainnet are pre-configured in `contract/foundry.toml`.

+If `TREASURY_ADDRESS` is left blank in `.env`, the script deploys a fresh `StableSaveTreasury` (owned by the deployer) and wires it into the vault automatically.
+Set `TREASURY_ADDRESS` instead to point at an already-deployed treasury — e.g. a multisig, or a `StableSaveTreasury` from a previous run.

 ## Contract design notes

 - **Shares, not raw balances.** `Vault.shares` (per-vault) and `totalShares`